-Under current legislation if you are situated in NSW, upon receiving TGA approval a practitioner can then prescribe medicinal cannabis to the patient – Go to Step 6.
+Under current legislation if you are situated in NSW, Victoria, Queensland, WA, SA or NT, upon receiving TGA approval a practitioner can then prescribe medicinal cannabis to the patient – Go to Step 6.

-For Schedule 8 medicines, other states and territories must then take a second step* to obtain prescribing approval which is to submit a second application to the state health department – Go to Step 5.
+For Schedule 8 medicines, in the ACT and Tasmania practitioners must take a second step to obtain prescribing approval which is to submit a second application to the state health department – Go to Step 5.

-Upon receiving TGA approval to become an Authorised Prescriber, a practitioner can go to Step 5 or 6 (depending on your state).
+Upon receiving TGA approval to become an Authorised Prescriber, a practitioner can go to Step 5 below or Step 6 (depending on your state).

-STEP 5: State / Territory Approval (excluding NSW & VIC)
+STEP 5: State / Territory Approval (applies only to Tasmania and ACT)

 Each Australian State and Territory has different requirements for patients accessing medicinal cannabis depending on which schedule listing the medical cannabis products are classified as (Schedule 4 or 8).

 For Schedule 8 medicines, once approval is given from the TGA, the doctor will receive an approval certificate that must be provided as part of a separate application to the relevant State Health Department.